anthonyalmarza/django-timeseries/README.md

 ## Requirements

-Django v1.8+ are supported for projects running on PostgreSQL.
+Django versions 1.8+ are supported for projects running on PostgreSQL.

 ## Installation